dwp/aws-cloudwatch-alerting/README.md

 * `notification_type` -> a combination of this and `severity` are used to determine the icon used for the alarm and the channel it goes to (see `Environment variables` section for details), supported values are `Information`, `Warning` and `Error`.
 Default is `Warning`

 * `active_days` -> if set, this will mean any alarm on a day that is not present in this list will be suppressed and no notification will be sent to slack.
-The format is a comma delimited list of ini-capped weekday names, i.e. `Monday,Tuesday`.
+The format is a `+` delimited list of ini-capped weekday names, i.e. `Monday+Tuesday`.
 Default is `NOT_SET`

 * `do_not_alert_before` -> if set, this will mean any alarm which is triggered before the given time will be suppressed and no notification will be sent to slack.
 The format supported is `HH:MM` or `HHMM`.
 Default is `NOT_SET`